strarsis/sage10-fse/README.md

 ## Notes

 - `add_theme_support('block-templates');` is not needed when theme is already autodetected to be a FSE theme (by presence of `theme.json` and `templates/`).
-- Disabling FSE using `remove_theme_support('block-templates')` is ignored when block templates are in place.
+- Disabling FSE using `remove_theme_support('block-templates')` is ignored when block templates are in place, `Design → Editor` is still offered to the user. – But this will currently result in an [unexpected, non-JSON-, HTML-response for `_wp-find-template`](https://github.com/WordPress/gutenberg/issues/45170#issuecomment-1287434694), preventing the Gutenberg Editor from initializing, hence the Gutenberg Editor page stays blank.
 - Block styles currently can't be registered by convention (as by adding them as files into a specific folder, using meta data as comments/JSON, as this is already possible with block patterns). – Currently block styles can only be registered using [`register_block_style`](https://developer.wordpress.org/reference/functions/register_block_style/) (in server-side PHP) or [`registerBlockStyle`](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-styles/) (in editor JavaScript).
 This can change with future releases of Gutenberg and WordPress core.

 ## Known issues and fixes